Nu-invariants of extra-twisted connected sums: Proofs of some intermediate results from local index theory

 Moreover, $\ker(D^\del_{S^1}+\eps D_{\del \ofh})$ in the sections of~$H|_{\del\of}$ and equals the kernel of the restriction of~$D_{\del\ofh}$ to~$H|_{\del\of}$.
 The relevant symplectic structure on~$\ker(D^\del_{S^1}+\eps D_{\del \ofh})$ is induced by~$c_2$.

 We denote the restriction of~$D_\ofh$ to~$H$ by~$D_{\ofh,1}$ in analogy with~\cite{Gorbi}.
-It is a Dirac operator in the case of the odd signature operator, and a modified Dirac operator in the case of the modified spin Dirac operator.
+It is a Dirac operator in the case of the odd signature operator, and a Dirac operator modified by~\eqref{DVmodEq} in the case of the modified spin Dirac operator.
 Clifford multiplication with the global vertical tangent vector field~$e_1$ still acts on~$H$ and anticommutes with~$D_{\ofh,1}$.
-Because~$c_1$ and~$c_2$ anticommute, $c_1$ commutes with the boundary operator~$D_{\del \ofh}$, so the projection~$\Pi^H_+$ commutes with~$c_1$ as well.
-The Lagrangian subspaces~$L=L_D$ and~$L=L_B$ of~\eqref{LBeq} and~\eqref{LDeq} are also invariant under~$c_1$.
+Because~$c_1$ and~$c_2$ anticommute, the Clifford multiplication~$c_1$ commutes with the boundary operator~$D_{\del \ofh}$, so the projection~$\Pi^H_+$ commutes with~$c_1$ as well.
+The Lagrangian subspaces~$L_D$ and~$L_B$ of~\eqref{LBeq} and~\eqref{LDeq} are also invariant under~$c_1$.
 We immediately conclude that

-Recall that~$\eta(\Aa)\in\Omega^\bullet(\Lambda \of)$ denotes the orbifold $\eta$-form of the Bismut superconnection of the fibrewise spin Dirac operator with respect to the fibrewise trivial spin structure.
-We may regard the signature operator as a Dirac operator twisted by the pullback of the spinor bundle on the base; for this reason, the $\eta$-form~$\eta(\Aa)$ occurs in both formulas in the theorem below.
+Recall that~$\eta(\Aa)\in\Omega^\bullet(\Lambda \of)$ denotes the orbifold \etaform of the Bismut superconnection of the fibrewise spin Dirac operator with respect to the fibrewise trivial spin structure.
+We may regard the signature operator as a Dirac operator twisted by the pullback of the spinor bundle on the base; for this reason, the \etaform~$\eta(\Aa)$ occurs in both formulas in the theorem below.

-\begin{thm}[{Compare Dai~\cite[Thm~1.1]{Dai}, see also~\cite[Thm~0.1]{Gorbi}}] With the assumptions and notations above,
+\begin{thm}[{Compare Dai~\cite[Theorem~1.1]{Dai}, see also~\cite[Theorem~0.1]{Gorbi}}] With the assumptions and notations above,

 \end{thm}

 This result is not covered by~\cite{Dai} because the fibrewise operator is allowed to have a kernel, and because~$p\colon M\to V$ is a Seifert fibration.
 It is not covered by~\cite{Gorbi} because the base orbifold is allowed to have a boundary.
 But of course, the Seifert fibration is locally a twisted product, and hence the situation here is more specialised than in the two references above.
 A little extra complication comes from the construction~\eqref{DmodEq} of the modified spin Dirac operator.
 Our proof below relies crucially on the fact that the operators~$D_{M,\eps}$ and~$D_{\del M,\eps}$ both respect the splitting of the bundle~$p_*E\to B$ of fibrewise sections into the fibrewise harmonic spinors, which form a bundle~$H\to B$ by assumption, and its orthogonal complement~$H^\perp$.
 We believe that with a little extra work, this proof extends to totally geodesic Seifert fibrations.
 Probably Dai's proof also extends to totally geodesic fibre bundles because~\cite[Prop~5.2]{Dai} then holds for sections of~$H^\perp$.